EloyEspinosa/Weather.NET/docs/docs/maps.md

-## WeatherMap
+## Maps
-This class provides extension methods for WeatherClient that get layer maps of the weather.
+This class provides extension methods for WeatherClient that get layer maps of the weather using OpenWeatherMap's Weather Layer Map, and street maps using OpenStreetMap's Base Map.

 ### Functions
 *LatLongToTileCoordinates(zoom, latitude, longitude)*: Converts latitude and longitude to tile coordinates.